Your shopping cart is empty

 Arrival – Saturday

 Attendees arrive during the day and are responsible for their own airport transfer to the hotel.
 Transportation recommendations and details will be sent out a few weeks before the trip.
+It’s easy to grab a cab or take the excellent Metro system to the hotel.
 We’ll all meet on the hotel’s rooftop garden in the evening for a welcoming reception of wine and appetizers where you’ll meet your fellow travelers and receive an information packet with maps and tips about Athens.
-We recommend that you arrive in Athens a day or two early, if possible, so you’re jet lag free and ready to go.
-The hotel is offering discounted rates for extended stays.
+We strongly recommend that you arrive in Athens a day or two early, if possible, so you’re jet lag free and ready to go.
+Our associate in Athens, Jeff Vanderpool, will be helping people with additional travel arrangements.
 Please contact us for details.
 [R]

 Day 1 – Sunday

 After breakfast Peter will present a brief slide show of his own work followed by a walking/shooting tour of the Temple of Zeus and the National Gardens on the way to the weekly changing of the guard parade in front of Parliament.
 We’ll continue walking through Syntagma Square toward the Monastiraki, also known as the Flea Market, where we’ll have lunch at one of the tavernas.
-After lunch we’ll take the Metro back to the hotel for some free time and a chance to recover from your jet lag.
-A short nap is recommended.
+After lunch we’ll take the Metro back to the hotel for some free time.
+If you’re still jet lagged this is a chance to recover with a short nap.
 (A long deep sleep at this point may just make things worse!)
 Then we’ll load into some taxis for the brief drive up to Lycabettos, a hill offering a commanding and panoramic view of the entire city.
 We’ll shoot sunset and magic hour before heading back to the hotel for dinner on your own.
 [B]

 Day 2 – Monday